EshaanAgg/web/src/content/blog/go.md

 ---

-## Goroutines and Channels
+## **Goroutines and Channels**

 A `goroutine` is the Go way of using threads.
 We can open a goroutine by just invoking any function with a `go` prefix.
-They can communicate through channels, which are a special type of variable.
+They can communicate through channels, which are a particular type of variable.
 A `channel` contains a value of any kind.
-A routine can define a value for a channel and other routine can wait for that value.
+A routine can define a value for a channel, and other routines can wait for that value.
 Channels can be buffered or not.
 To avoid deadlocks, you have to close the channels before ending the program with `close(chan)`.

 ```go
 package main